bomatson/accountable/_posts/howard/2018-05-14-howard-goals-week-commencing-14-may-2018.md

 ### Key Goals

-1. Distribute podcast episodes to 5 people across 2-3 industries (Leap 3)
+1. Distribute podcast episodes to 3 people across real estate / workspace industry (Leap 3) - lay up

-2. Renewed service suite in place via a 10 slide deck and 10x first prospects to get in touch with - contact 5 of them (Leap 3)
+2. Renewed pitch in place (4E) via a 10 slide deck and 10x first prospects to get in touch with - contact 5 of them (Leap 3)

 3. Finish up all pre-work exercises and version of Masterclass and Module 1 for AMP that are ready to be road-tested (i.e. cleaned up design etc) (Leap 1)

+### Stretch

-4. Implement key elements of Bobby feedback and finish all current version tweaks, put onto Heroku.
+- Implement key elements of Bobby feedback and finish all current version tweaks, put onto Heroku.
 Do at least 2 of these myself.
 (Leap 2)

-### Stretch

 - Ship 1 blog post relating to my consulting focus area.
 Share with 3 media publications and 3 prospects (Leap 3)